 What gives the world of blogging a bad name are the thousands of bloggers who pump out the same-old content that is already out there.

-Before you sit down and write an article, it’s important to search the web for articles like your idea.
-One of the things that I do is take the headline that I’m thinking about using and drop it into the Google search box.
+Before you sit down and write an article, search the web for articles like your idea.
+One of the things that I do is take the headline I’m thinking about using and drop it into the Google search box.
 Then I look at what comes up.

 Question #8: Would you bookmark your article?

-A good article is one that gets bookmarked because you’ve provided the reader with information they want to use and reference in the future.
+A good article is one that gets bookmarked because you’ve provided the reader with information he or she wants to use and reference in the future.

 How do you write an article to get it bookmarked?
 Here are four key characteristics to think about: